 - Flux calibration: Is the absolute flux scale accurate, and is it compatible with the flux reported in the ALMA Calibrator Source Catalogue for observations near in time (see also Section 11.2)?
-For Solar System objects, are the latest models (Butler-JPL-Horizons 2012) used for the calibration? - Phase calibration: Do the phase calibrator data plotted versus time exhibit a large amount of scatter in amplitude or phase (see for example Figure 5.2)?
+For observations that include Solar System objects for flux calibration, are the latest models (Butler-JPL-Horizons 2012) used for scaling the fluxes? - Phase calibration: Do the phase calibrator data plotted versus time exhibit a large amount of scatter in amplitude or phase (see for example Figure 5.2)?
 Do the phases or amplitudes change suddenly between phase calibrator scans (see for example Figure 5.3)?
-Does the phase calibrator appear compact in final images?
+Does the phase calibrator appear compact in the final images?
 If a check source (an additional calibration source used in observations with configurations with maximum baselines > 5 km or observing frequency > 400 GHz) is present, do the phases and amplitudes vary smoothly versus time, or do they exhibit sharp jumps or high levels of scatter?